-- (a) of the distribution of your vested account balance, or - (b) when you incur five consecutive 1-Year Breaks in Service.
+- · of the distribution of your vested account balance, or - when you incur five consecutive 1-Year Breaks in Service.

 If you received a distribution of your vested account balance and are rehired, you may have the right to repay this distribution.
 If you repay the entire amount of the distribution, your Employer will restore your account balance with your forfeited amount.
 You must repay this distribution within five years from your date of reemployment, or, if earlier, before you incur five 1-Year Breaks in Service.
-If you were 100% vested when you left, you do not have the opportunity to repay your distribution.